Blockchain-Ads-Team/BCA-HUB-Documentation-Firebase-backend-API/README.md

   organization:    (String): "This is the name for the organization from the form input",
   email:           (String): "The email address for the new user from the form input",
-  password:        (String): "The user's account password from the form", }
+  password:        (String): "The user's account password from the form",
+  invited:         (Boolean): "This endpoint resolves to true or false from the url parameter.
+If the user is invited, it is true, if the user is not invited it stays false",
+  inviteOrgID:     (String): "If the Invited parameter is true, then the inviteOrgID has to contain an ID, else, the inviteORGID can be set to null", }
 ```